Unleavened Bread Recipe for Communion

 Sharing is caring!

 Having communion at home can be a wonderful experience for your family.
-Make this simple unleavened bread recipe for your own at home communion.
+Make this simple and super easy unleavened bread recipe for your own at home communion.

 Whether you are simply having a special communion service for your family, or if you are watching your Sunday morning church service from home and want to participate in communion, you’ll want to make this easy communion wafer recipe.